 While employed at the University of Colorado Health Sciences Center, I worked in the Integrated Chronic Pain Program.
 Most of our patients had the maximum surgery they could have that would contribute to a reduction in their chronic pain levels.
 Our program’s mission was to find and develop non-surgical interventions that would assist with improving our patient’s quality of life and assist in reducing their difficulties secondary to chronic pain.
 The mission often appeared as problematic and sometimes was, in fact, impossible.

 While working on two of the U.S. Navy’s aircraft carriers, I was either the only mental health provider for the crew or I was one of three mental health providers.
-Again, I and my colleagues would often struggle with finding evidenced-based therapies to utilize with individual therapy, stress management, suicide prevention, peer and family-relationship enhancement programs and programs to help improve personnel resilience.
+Again, my colleagues and I would often struggle with finding evidenced-based therapies to utilize with individual therapy, stress management, suicide prevention, peer and family-relationship enhancement programs and programs to help improve personnel resilience.

 Lastly, my family and the concept of “focus on the family”, have taught me a lot about patience, optimism, perspective, faith and doing “good-works”.
 The concepts of empathy, evidence-based therapies, experimentation, patience, optimism, perspective, faith and doing “good-works” are concepts that I bring to the “therapy-table”.